yimusad/yimusad/README.md

 <!-- Fun fact: ... -->

 👩🏽‍💻 I’m currently working as ...
+  - a Research Assistant @ CCI working on fine tunning LLM's through Reinforcement Learning
-  - a Teaching Assistant for the College of Computing & Informatics @ Drexel University
+  - a Teaching Assistant  & Dean's Ambassador for the College of Computing & Informatics @ Drexel University
-  - a Peer Mentor for the College of Computing & Informatics @ Drexel University

 🔭 In the past, I've worked as ...
   - an R&D Software Engineering Intern @ iPipeline
+  - an Impact Strategy Consulting Extern @ PwC in collaboration with Extern
   - an International Student Ambassador @ Shoreline Community College

 🌱 I’ve learned & am learning...